Theta Pi Chapter at Hunter College

 The society is governed under a constitution and by-laws.
 Twenty elected and appointed officers, including two student representatives, form the Executive Committee.
 Business meetings are open to all GTU members and other interested persons and are held in conjunction with Association of American Geographers and National Council for Geographic Education annual conferences.

 History of Theta Pi Chapter:

 The Theta Pi Chapter was chartered and founded on November 13, 1998 by a student named Amy Jeu who spearheaded the efforts for the formation of a GTU Chapter at Hunter College, CUNY and serves as the Founding President of the Theta Pi Chapter of GTU.
-Amy current works for the Department of Geography at Hunter College as the College Laboratory Technician and as an Adjunct Lecturer.
-Additionally, Amy serves as Secretary to the Executive Council of the PSC/CUNY CLT Chapter; is an active Delegate Assembly Member to the PSC/CUNY Union; and is a Member of the GISMO Steering Committee.
+Amy current works for the Department of Geography at Hunter College as a College Laboratory Technician, in addition to serving as Secretary to the PSC/CUNY CLT Chapter; a Delegate Assembly Member to the PSC/CUNY Union; and a GISMO Board Member.